 Pushing to the Github

 Now the next thing is How to Push the Files created and committed in Step 2 to Github.
 To do this you have to Push the Files and Folder to the Github URL.
 Right-click on the File and Goto Git>Repository and click on Remotes.
 It will open up the window.
-Fill the Name of the Repository (It can be anything.) and URL of the repository.
+Fill in the Name of the Repository (It can be anything.) and URL of the repository.
 In this example, I have added the name as GitTutorial and Github URL.
 It will check the URL and it will be added if it exists.

 Now the final task is to push the files created in step 2 to Github Url.
 To do this Goto Git>Repository and click on Push.
 Select the name of the previously added repository (GitTutorial) and click on Push.
-After some time it will ask for access to the Github.
+After some time it will ask for access to Github.
 Put there your username and password and Login.
 It will successfully Push all the committed files in Step 2 to your Repository URL.
 In the same way, you can pull the changes from Github URL by going to Git>Repository and clicking on Pull.

 Hurray!
 You have successfully integrated Github with PyCharm.
 I hope this article has solved your problem on How to Integrate Github with PyCharm.
 There are also other version control tools that you can integrate with Pycharm they are Mercurial and Subversion.
 But Integration with Github is Popular.
 If you any questions on Github and PyCharm then please contact us.
 We are always ready to help you.
 In the meantime, you can subscribe and like our dedicated Page on Data Science.